nativescript-community/ui-webview/README.md

-# nativescript-advanced-webview
+# nativescript-webview-plus

 Extended WebView for NativeScript which adds many options.
-The code is originally based on [nativescript-advanced-webview](https://github.com/Notalib/nativescript-advanced-webview)
+The code is originally based on [nativescript-webview-plus](https://github.com/Notalib/nativescript-webview-plus)

 ## Features
 * Adds a custom-scheme handler for x-local:// to the webview for loading of resources inside the webview.